Zadigo/ecommerce_template/README.md

 By default, mostly items on the collection's pages are cached for optimization and so as data in the dashboard.

+# Standalone apps

+You can also use a standalone version of the dashboard [here](https://example.com) and a standalone version of the payment system [here](https://example.com).
+Finally, a standalone version of the shop is also availabl via these two links: [version 1](https://example.com) - [version 2](https://example.com).

 # Support / Development

 I will be updating and pushing new features on the different templates on a regular basis.
 Do not hesitate to watch and star :heart: